 HIST 307 - Europe in the Age of Enlightenment (3)

 Essential themes, from the Peace of Westphalia to the eve of the French Revolution, are examined.
 Topics include absolutism, the Age of Louis XIV, the scientific revolution, and the Enlightenment.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.